Etimo/photo-garden/README.md

 ## api-photos

 The photos rest api like we had before but with queue handling broken out into another app.

+## be-download-user-photo-dropbox

+A backend app that downloads all images imported from Dropbox.
+For now it also normalize the photos.

 ## be-download-user-photo-google-drive